jasonkneen/UTiL/xp.ui/README.md

 This will instruct Alloy to require the `xp.ui.js` CommonJS module and call `createNavigationWindow` on that module instead of `Ti.UI.iOS` to which this tag normally maps.

-For iOS, the module creates an actual `Ti.UI.iOS.NavigationWindow` and returns it and the flow continues like it would without *XP.UI*.
+For iOS, the module creates an actual `Ti.UI.iOS.NavigationWindow` and returns it and the flow continues like it would normally.
+This is possible because we're fortunate that Alloy does still recognize the tag as being a NavigationWindow and thus passes the wrapped window via its creation-arguments instead of calling `add()` which is the default for module-provided views that wrap others.

 For other platforms, it creates and returns an intermediate object that exposes `Ti.UI.iOS.NavigationWindow`-like `openWindow` and `closeWindow` methods.
 Two more `open` and `close` methods will act on the root window wrapped by the `NavigationWindow` tags, giving exact the same behavior as on iOS.